 - Go to the Developer Tab in the Excel Ribbon and click the Visual Basic Tab.

-- Now, write your code here inside this method.
+- Enter your code in this module.

 Sub CreateNewFolder()